sillybytes/sillybytes/posts/legacy/2012/08/pedal-para-el-teclado-orientado-vim.md

 ...

-I've seen a USB Vim pedal before that triggers the `i` key, so we're able to enter in *Insertion* mode with our foot.
+I've seen a USB Vim pedal before that triggers the `i` key, so we're able to enter *Insertion* mode with our foot.
 I want to build something similar, but focus on practical utility: trigger the `Esc` key, that is actually further away.
 And simplicity: use an old keyboard rather than a custom circuit.